amplitude/amplitude-docs/content/collections/data/en/streaming-transformations.md

 ## Setup

 1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
 2. In the Event Streaming section, click on any streaming destination tile.
-E.g. Braze.
 3. Enter a sync name, then click Create Sync.
 4. Toggle Status from **Disabled** to **Enabled**.
 5. Paste your Server Secret Key.